Meditation - Relaxation - Breathing - Hypnosis - Natural Therapy's

 hormone production for thermoregulation

 vertebrate brain.
+Fully developed in 49 days after conception.
 The shape of the gland resembles a pine cone, hence its

 the brain, between the two hemispheres